JoshCu/cuda_markov_gridworld/cuda/README.md

 ## 0
 This contains the most basic implementation, takes the C serial version and just assigns one thread per grid location with no further optimisation.
 It's 10x slower than serial

+## 1
+Added Tiling and some small logic optimisations